 In order to ensure everybody has the opportunity to benefit from 3D printing we offer a fantastic FREE loan scheme.
 If your school is interested in trialling 3D printing, we will support you by providing you with an Ultimaker 3D printer and some filament on loan for a period of up to 4 weeks to allow you complete your project and do all the 3D printing you require with the students in school.

-All we ask in return is that at the end of your loan period you share your experiences, project ideas and any classroom resources you use with the Create Education Project to help others in the community.
-Take a look at some of the projects others have run whilst benefitting from a loan printer:
+A £100 deposit is payable in advance.
+All we ask in return is that at the end of your loan period you share your experiences, project ideas and any classroom resources you use with the CREATE Education Project to help others in the community.
+When the printer is returned along with the required community content form and supporting images or files your £100 deposit will be refunded in full.
+If you decide to keep and purchase the printer your £100 deposit will be discounted from the retail price.
+Take a look at some of the projects others have run whilst benefiting from a loan printer below: